MISSION STATEMENT

 Accident Insurance

-Any student enrolled in a Diocese of Phoenix will be provided accident insurance while on school grounds when school is in session; taking part in a school sponsored and supervised activity, attending school sponsored and supervised activity, attending school sponsored and supervised religious services or instruction.
+Any student enrolled in a Diocese of Phoenix will be provided accident insurance while on school grounds when school is in session, taking part in a school-sponsored and supervised activity, attending school-sponsored and supervised activity, and attending school-sponsored and supervised religious services or instruction.

 If students suffer a covered “accidental” injury, they will be eligible for benefits by completing the proper claim documentation which will be available in the school office.

-Transportation Policy for Field Trips and Sport Events:
+Transportation Policy for Field Trips and Sports Events

 Failure to comply with the transportation policy of the school will be grounds to prohibit chaperoning future events.